rotorflight/rotorflight-firmware/docs/Inflight Adjustments.md

 (3) is in the appropriate position.
 * note that Center/Scale values are both zero, so this range will use increment/decrement mode.

-### Example 4 - Use a single 3 position switch to change between 3 different rate profiles
+### Example 4 - Use a single 3-position switch to change between 3 different rate profiles

 ```shell
 adjrange 11 0 3 900 2100 1 3 0 0